WILG3001 Professional Experience Practicum

 - Students are able to (1) apply communication and interpersonal skills to a working situation; (2) demonstrate high level of initiative and the ability to work independently where required; (3) create a proposal and final report with the approval of the host supervisor; (4) perform tasks set by an employer to a high standard; and (5) critically reflect on experience in the workplace.

-- Indicative assessments in this unit are as follows: (1) work placement report; (2) practicum portfolio; and (3) career planning activities.
+- Indicative assessments in this unit are as follows: (1) work placement hours and timesheets ; (2) reflection report; and (3) career planning activities.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.